navrocky/openapi-yagen/README.md

   and [Inja](https://pantor.github.io/inja/) templates (like Jinja)
 - extending templates with additional functions defined in JS
 - possibility to extend existing generators by overriding some files from a specified directory
+- postprocessing of output files using custom tools (code formatters, linters, checkers...).
+- using generators available via HTTP/S (directly from Github, or other sources).
+The `curl` tool is required.

 ## CLI reference